andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/03-norway_day.md

 Once everyone has stuffed their faces with the bounty of champagne breakfast assorted groups of friends begin spiriting away to the rooftop patio with satchels of beer.
-I help Sondre clean up before joining the rooftop crew.
-Once we summit the building we're greeted by a group of fellas circled 'round a rectangular flowerbed.
+I help Sondre tidy the abode up before joining the rooftop crew Once we summit the building we're greeted by a group of fellas circled 'round a rectangular flowerbed.

-When Sondre's hooligan friends begin to pile into his apartment, one fella in particular stood out.
-Christoffer strolls in decked out in a full *bunad*.
-After an hour or two the party moves to the rooftop terrace, where Sondre & friends introduce me to King of the Court, their simple yet deceptively fun ball & paddle game.
-The paddles are essentially oversized ping pong paddles and the ball is like a smaller, less dense lacrosse ball.
-The game pits the King vs a challenger, who must score two points against the King to take his crown.
-The King must only score a single point to send his lowly peon subject to the gallows and bring on fresh blood.
+Our slightly sozzled compatriots are presently engaged in an athletic competition known by the revelers as King of the Court.
+KotC pits the King vs a challenger who must score two points against the King to take his crown.
+His majesty must only score a single point to send his lowly peon subject to the gallows and bring on fresh blood.
+I'm at a distinct disadvantage seeing as we enshrined the abolishment of monarchy into our Constitution on the 4th of March 1789.
+I had to look up that date (again).

+The "net" consists of the aforementioned flowerbed and the paddles resemble pickleball paddles (they probably are pickleball paddles) with a ball that's like a smaller, less dense lacrosse ball.
 It's blindingly simple, unexpectedly fun, and cycles through players quickly so everyone gets to play without a bunch of standing around.

 <figure class="figure">
   <div class="row">